• Main Menu

 CHAIR

-In 2007 and 2009 she received the Principal’s Award for the Most Outstanding Researcher in the Faculty of Medical Sciences receiving also the Principal’s Award for Best Research Publication for three publications in 2009.
-She was recognized by the Rotary Club and received the Paul Harris Fellow Award in 2009 for recognition of her work in clinical medicine in Jamaica.
-Also in 2009 she received an award from the Jamaica Medical Foundation for outstanding contribution in the field of Child Health.
-In 2011 she received the Vice Chancellor’s Award for Excellence in the Category of Research.
-In 2021 she received “Long Service Award 30 years”, to the University of the West Indies and in 2023 she was recognized for her contribution as an assessor to for the University Council of Jamaica, Quality Assurance process.
+In 2007 and 2009 she received the Principal’s Award for the Most Outstanding Researcher in FMS and the Principal’s Award for three Best Research Publication.
+She was recognized by the Rotary Club and received the Paul Harris Fellow Award for her work in clinical medicine in Jamaica, and an award from the Jamaica Medical Foundation for outstanding contribution in the field of Child Health.
+She is a recipient of the Vice Chancellor’s Award for Excellence in the Category of Research.

 Prof. Dan Ramdath BSc., MSc., PhD, FACN